Frederick M. Hess

 Frederick M. Hess is an American educator, political scientist, and author.
-He is a resident fellow and director of education policy studies at the American Enterprise Institute.
-In addition to his blog "Rick Hess Straight Up" at Education Week, he is also a regular contributor to Forbes and The Hill, and executive editor of Education Next.
-His books include Spinning Wheels, Letters to a Young Education Reformer, Cage-Busting Leadership, and A Search for Common Ground.
+He is a resident fellow and director of education policy studies at the American Enterprise Institute, and the author of the popular blogs "Rick Hess Straight Up" at Education Week and "Old School with Rick Hess" at Education Next.
+Hess's short-form writing can also be found at the Substack "Rick Hess on Education."
+He is an executive editor of Education Next and a contributing editor to National Review.
+His books include Spinning Wheels, Letters to a Young Education Reformer, Cage-Busting Leadership, A Search for Common Ground, The Great School Rethink, and Getting Education Right.

-Hess' research focuses on K-12 and higher education issues.
+Hess's research focuses on K-12 and higher education issues.

 Education and early career

 Hess studied political science at Brandeis University, graduating summa cum laude.
 Upon graduating, he enrolled at Harvard Graduate School of Education, where he earned his M.Ed. in teaching and curriculum.
 He began his education career as a high school social studies teacher in Baton Rouge, Louisiana.
 After gaining first-hand experience in the classroom, he returned to Harvard for an M.A. and Ph.D. in government.
 His dissertation examined education reform in 57 school districts and the "spinning wheels" of rapid short-term improvement in urban schools.
 It eventually became the first of his many books, published in 1998 by the Brookings Institution Press.
+The book was widely cited and well-received, and it earned Hess an early reputation as an astute scholar of education politics and school reform.

 Hess joined the faculty at the University of Virginia in 1997, teaching as an assistant professor of education and politics.
-In 2002, he published a paper, entitled "Tear Down This Wall," arguing for a "radical overhaul of teacher certification" in order to create competition for teaching positions and to help troubled districts fill their staffing gaps with qualified teachers.
+He has also taught at Johns Hopkins University from 2017-2021.
+In 2002, he published a paper, entitled "Tear Down This Wall", arguing for a "radical overhaul of teacher certification" in order to create competition for teaching positions and to help troubled districts fill their staffing gaps with talented teachers.
+Hess drew much attention for the paper, making his controversial case in venues ranging from the White House to the National Press Club.
 In an interview with Harvard Ed Magazine, Hess remarked that fallout from his paper was one of the reasons for his eventual departure from the University of Virginia.
 Despite the controversy, as former U.S. Assistant Secretary of Education Chester Finn explained, the paper enhanced his reputation as an "education renegade" and helped position Hess at the forefront of the education reform movement.